nimmis/docker-spigot/README.md

 sets the initial memory reservation used, use <size>m for Mb or <size>g for Gb, if this parameter is not set, it is set to MC_MAXMEM, to set the initial size t0 512 Mb

     -e MC_MINMEM=512m

+#### SPIGOT_AUTORESTART

+This variable controlls the behavior of the container when the **stop** command is issued inside minecraft

+	-e SPIGOT_AUTORESTART=yes

+Which is the default behavior and does not need to be specified, the minecraft server will autostart if the **stop** command is issued.

+	-e SPIGOT_AUTORESTART=no

+If the **stop** command is issued the minecraft server will stay down until the container is restarted or the command **mc_start** is issued

 ## look at the last output from the spigot server

 To get an output of the latest events from the spigot server type